Linuxfabrik/monitoring-plugins/check-plugins/lynis/README.md

 ### `no executable (non-noexec) work directory found`

 Every candidate partition on the target is mounted `noexec`, so the pushed `lynis` script cannot be executed.
 Mount one of `/var/tmp`, `/tmp` or the user's home without `noexec`, or provide another writable, executable partition.

+### `audit produced no report`

+The remote audit ran but lynis wrote no report.
+The plugin appends the underlying lynis error to this message, so read it first.
+Common causes are a target that asks for a password on `sudo` (the audit needs password-less `sudo`), or a tool that lynis depends on being absent from a stripped-down host (for example `awk`).
+Grant password-less `sudo` or install the missing tool, then re-run.

 ### Accepting a finding you do not want to fix